Williamson County Museum

 Discover Williamson County Scavenger Hunt

-A three page scavenger hunt that includes questions of historical significance that must be answered.
+A three page scavenger hunt that includes questions of historical significance that must be answered by visiting exhibits throughout the museum.
 (A fun middle school, teen, or adult group activity)

 Discover Williamson County Scavenger Hunt, Junior Edition

-A three page scavenger hunt with activities that have young students searching for and counting objects.
+A three page scavenger hunt with activities designed for young students that will have them searching for and counting objects.

 Discover Williamson County Activity Book